ryashpal/FHIR-EHR-QC/paper/paper.md

 ## Harnessing integrated data to generate insights

 In addition to the data ingestion and extraction utility, we developed a web-based application, incorporating functionalities designed to support the effective use of integrated data representations.
 The application primarily provides data exploration and visualisation, along with additional supporting functionalities (see Figure 2).
-The search function retrives the data records from a FHIR server based on the user specified criteria.
+The search function retrieves the data records from a FHIR server based on the user specified criteria.
 Resulting records can be visualised either individually or at group level.
 Individual visualisations include the genomic summary plot offering a high-level overview of the genomic information and the detailed plots for much finer granularity.
 Group-level plots provide visualisations of the integrated data for all records matching the search criteria.
 These plots are categorised into AMR summary, FASTA summary, and Token summary, each with multiple interactive graphs.
 The search results can also be exported into flat files for subsequent analysis.
 The utility also offers interactive dashboards where users can control variables like risk score and admission date in real time to dynamically specify the data used for plotting.

 ![An overview of the functionalities](images/harnessing_integrated_data.png)